-You may elect this coverage during initial enrolment, open enrolment or when updating your benefit choices as a result of an eligible life event.
-If you do not select an option, you will default to the Enhanced Coverage.
+You may elect this coverage during Initial Enrolment, Open Enrolment or when updating your benefit choices as a result of an eligible life event.
+If you don't select an option, you'll default to the Enhanced Coverage.
 When a life event changes your needs for benefit coverage, you have 60 days from the date of the event to make updates to your benefits choices.
 Eligible life events include:

 - Marriage or entering into a common-law relationship

 - Divorce, separation or the end of a common-law relationship